MorrowChem/how-to-validate-potentials-demo/OxICFM_README.md

         pip install -r requirements.txt

 # Jump on to the compute node
-make sure your ~/.bash_profile file has the chem20XXXX reservation instead of teaching
+make sure your ~/.bash_profile file has the chem20XXXX reservation instead of teaching.
+You can also prevent the auto-timeout of your shell by adding this line to the bottom of your ~/.bash_profile file:

+        export TMOUT=36000 # 10 hours

+then log in to the compute node with:

         srun --nodes=1 --ntasks-per-node=40 --time=04:00:00 --pty /bin/bash